ogada-otieno/object-relational-mapping/README.md

 - Build a Giraffe.all class method that returns all giraffes from the database
 - Build a Giraffe.find_by_name class method that accepts one argument, a name, searches the database for a giraffe with that name and returns the matching giraffe entry if one is found
 - Convert what the database gives you into a Ruby object
+- Update the database to correct for wrong information using Giraffe#update.